 We are anticipating that school transportation will follow the same safety guidelines as public mass transportation.
 All students and staff must wear face masks while entering/exiting and riding on a school bus, regardless of vaccination status.
 Windows and roof hatches will be open to increase ventilation on the bus, weather permitting.
 Cleaning and disinfecting will continue daily following each bus run.

 If you have not done so already, please complete this transportation survey about your child’s transportation to and from school for the upcoming school year to assist with our planning.
 You should fill out the form even if your child will not need transportation (i.e., you or an approved contact plan to drop off/pick up your child at school each day).

 Click here for the 2021-22 bus routes (this page requires a password, which was provided to parents/guardians via phone and text message on September 7, 2021).
 If you have questions, please contact the Transportation Office at 518-828-4360 ext.
 2100.

 The CDC identifies multiple prevention strategies in a layered approach to promote safer in-person learning and care.
-This is particularly significant due to the fact that students under age 12 cannot receive a vaccine at this time.
 These strategies include but are not limited to:

 - Physical distancing

 - Potential screening testing to quickly identify cases

 - Availability of home test kits

 - Proper hand washing – Wash hands often with soap and water.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.

 - Respiratory etiquette – Cough or sneeze into your mask or use a tissue or the inside of your elbow (if a mask becomes soiled, a clean one will be provided)